 Other Necessary Information

-- Your current (unexpired) driver’s license, resident alien card or visa.
-Your ID must include a photo, and your resident alien card can’t be set to expire in the next six months.
-With a visa, you must also bring the official sponsor letter that’s usually signed by your spouse or employer.
+- Proof of Identity.
+To prove you are who you say you are, the lender will require a copy of your current (unexpired) driver’s license, resident alien card, or visa.
+Any ID you provide must include a photo.
+If you use your resident alien card, it can’t be set to expire in the next six months.
+Meanwhile, with a visa you must also bring the official sponsor letter, typically signed by your spouse or employer.

-- Separate signed letters of explanation explaining the following: the purpose of the loan; reasons for inquiries on your credit report within the last 120 days; address variations showing up on your credit report in the past two years; reasons for derogatory listings on your credit report; and reasons for additional Social Security numbers on your credit report.
+- Letters of explanation.
+Unique to a home equity loan, you’ll need to provide signed separate signed letters of explanation outlining the following (if these apply): the purpose of the loan, any reasons for inquiries on your credit report within the last 120 days, any address variations showing up on your credit report in the past two years, any reasons for derogatory listings on your credit report, and reasons for additional Social Security numbers on your credit report.

-Ready to Apply For Your Home Equity Loan?
+Ready to Apply for a Home Equity Loan?